Torrtheb/data-science-portfolio/Home_Credit_Default/README.md

 #  Project

-The goal of this project is to correctly predict if a Home Credit customer will default on a loan or not, and explain key reasoning for the rejection or acceptance of a Home Credit loan application.
+This project builds and deploys a credit-risk model to predict whether a Home Credit customer will default on a loan, and to explain why a given application is accepted or rejected.
+The core task is a supervised binary classification problem, which is to estimate the probability that a client will default, using both application-level data and historical bureau information.
-This is a binary classification problem using supervised machine learning to assign probabilities of a given client defaulting on a loan for this test dataset.

 The evaluation metric for this project is the area under receiver operator characteristic (ROC) curve (AUC).
 The ROC curve is a plot of true positive rate versus false positive rate for different thresholds.
 The area under this curve gives a measure of overall model performance, where a score of 1 is a perfect classifier, and a score of 0.5 is the same as random guessing.
 This is obtained using a model's predicted probabilities.
 The objective roc-auc score for this project is 0.78.